-Today, MSC Cruises marked the official start of construction and revealed the name of MSC Cruises’ most environmentally-advanced ship to-date, MSC Euribia, when the first steel was cut at Chantiers de l’Atlantique in Saint Nazaire, France.
-Set to come into service in June 2023, MSC Euribia will become the 22nd vessel in the MSC Cruises fleet and the second to run on liquefied natural gas (LNG), the cleanest marine fuel available at scale today.
-As with every ship that joins MSC Cruises’ fleet, she will be equipped with some of the latest and most advanced technologies and solutions to minimize her environmental impact.
-The beginning of construction of MSC Euribia marks another milestone in the Company’s commitment to environmental sustainability.
+Saint Nazaire, France and Geneva, Switzerland – 28 June 2021 – The first steel was cut today at Chantiers de l’Atlantique in Saint Nazaire, France marking the official start of construction of MSC Cruises’ most environmentally advanced ship to-date, and her name was also revealed.
+Set to come into service in June 2023, MSC Euribia will become the 22nd vessel in the MSC Cruises’ fleet and the second to run on liquefied natural gas (LNG), the cleanest marine fuel available at scale today.
+As every ship that joins MSC Cruises’ fleet, she will be equipped with some of the latest and most advanced technologies and solutions to minimise her environmental impact.
+The beginning of construction of MSC Euribia effectively marks another milestone in the Company’s commitment to environmental sustainability.

-The traditional steel cutting ceremony for MSC Euribia was held in Saint Nazaire, France bringing the ship owner and shipyard together.
+The start of her construction was marked by a traditional steel cutting ceremony in Saint Nazaire bringing the ship owner and shipyard together.
 As maritime custom dictates, MSC Cruises’ Executive Chairman Pierfrancesco Vago joined Chantiers de l’Atlantique’s General Manager Laurent Castaing to launch the cutting of the first steel for the new ship and, with it, the next step in MSC Cruises’ journey towards zero-impact operations.